dotkrnl/rabot/README.md

 `npm run server`

+This will run a web server at port 9000, and it will contact with backend server via reverse proxy at port 8000.

 ## Test backend server

 Django support both Python2 and Python3.
 You can deploy the server in a virtualenv, note the folder name need to be **venv**.